On this page:

-Take a look at our listings on The Rescue Network.
-If you see any cats you think you'd like to meet or learn more about, you can contact us in any of these ways:
+Take a look at our listings on Gumtree, or if you've already seen a cat posted on our social media that you'd like to meet, you can contact us in any of these ways:

 Message us on our Facebook Page

 Or if you have already found a cat you are interested in adopting, you are welcome to submit an Expression of Interest form.